Johnny-32/Timetables-around-Europe/README.md

 - Timetables that I think are the most interesting - Berlin online, ...

 ## To do:
-- Check integrity and nomenclature
-- Remove unneccesary list elements in index.html
+- Add Munich - maybe in a separate html file
 - Add a better introduction to index.html
 - Think about better formatting